Edox86/HTB-Writeups/sekure_decrypt.md

 * Searching for the buffer that likely holds the encrypted `flag.enc` contents.
 * Dumping it for decryption.

-You mentioned attempting to locate the heap — what did you try exactly, and what result did you get?

 ```bash
 (gdb) info proc mappings
 Mapped address spaces: